Keyboarding Course and Class Information

 Keyboarding courses train students to type quickly and accurately without looking at the keyboard.
 Such courses can be taken alone or as part of a full certificate or degree program.

-Standalone keyboarding courses are available at the beginning through advanced levels.
-Courses in keyboarding are also available through computer technology, legal secretary, medical transcription and keyboarding certificate programs, as well as associate's degree programs for administrative assistants.
+Standalone keyboarding courses are available at beginning through advanced levels.
+Courses in keyboarding are also available through computer technology, legal secretary, medical transcription, administrative support, and keyboarding certificate or associate's degree programs.
 Many certificate and degree programs also teach students to use common office software, including those for word processing, presentations and spreadsheets.

 List of Classes

 Designed for individuals who have little or no training in typing or keyboarding, this course introduces students to techniques that will allow them to progress past pecking at the keys.
 Students memorize the order of the keys and practice typing for speed and accuracy.
 The course stresses typing without looking at the computer keyboard or backtracking to fix mistakes.
 To move on, students must be able to type 30 words per minute with three or fewer errors.

 This course builds upon the skills acquired in beginning keyboarding classes.
 Students type up letters, tables, manuscripts and footnotes using correct techniques.
 Exams are taken on the computer, and students may be given a certain period of time, such as five minutes, in which to type as much as they can of a certain document; they are then graded based on speed and accuracy.

 Students in this intermediate keyboarding course learn how to type up legal documents and transcriptions.
 Students use headphones to listen to legal proceedings, which they must then type up as quickly and correctly as possible.
 Through this course, students also learn legal terminology so they can use and spell it properly.